Tim Raymond

 Angular-style Dependency Injection... in Ruby?

-When I first saw Angular's automatic dependency injection, my mind was blown.
+When I first saw Angular’s automatic dependency injection, my mind was blown.
 It was reminiscent of the awe that I had when I first saw the magic methods ActiveRecord defines on your models in a Rails application.
-As I've been spending plenty of quality time with Angular lately, I thought it would be fun to try to bring Angular's automatic dependency injection over to Ruby.
-There is certainly no shortage of blog posts explaining how Angular's dependency injector works, but in order to build one in Ruby, it's vital that we understand how it works.
+As I’ve been spending plenty of quality time with Angular lately, I thought it would be fun to try to bring Angular’s automatic dependency injection over to Ruby.